strangebuzz/cache-watcher/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Compute the time it takes to get the files list
 * Watch translations
 * Watch Twif files
 * Create a parameter for the nesting level of the config directory